Kozmic sounds

 In 2022, we were researching the wetland Kozmické louky—Kozmic meadows* situated in the river Opavice’s ecosystem.
 The final exhibition (23.08-15.10.2022) took the shape of a multichannel sound installation for 25 prepared speaker membranes.
 The soundscape wove together a dynamic archive of recordings connected to the river and the reserve.

-As part of the exhibition, we published a book Po proudu zvuku—In the stream of sound.
+As part of the exhibition, we published a book Po proudu zvuku—Along the stream of sound.
 It gathers texts by Kindernay & myself, Martin Klimeš, Jiří Siostrzonek and Martin Šenkypl.

 The project continues as a yearly symposium, view details here.